 But isn’t it expensive to repair a used car?

 But enough about how great used cars are.
-When does buying a new car make sense?
+Is buying a new car worth it?

-One of the biggest reasons people opt to buy a new ride is the increased number of helpful new safety features.
+One of the biggest reasons a car shopper opts for a brand new car is the increased number of helpful new safety features.
 From backup cameras to stability control to the possibility that your car can safely drive itself – safety features have come a long way in the last ten years or so.

 If you have kids, newer safety features are often an even bigger concern.
 These new features really do save lives and provide peace of mind to drivers.